angulardart/site-angulardart/src/_guides/get-started.md

 </material-list>
 {% endraw %}{% endprettify %}

-  This code uses the Angular's `*ngFor` syntax to loop through the component's `heroes` list.
+  This code uses the Angular `*ngFor` syntax to loop through the component's `heroes` list.
   At runtime, Angular creates a `<material-list-item>` element for each item in `heroes`, replacing `{% raw %}{{ hero }}{% endraw %}`